lehh/nestjs-soap/README.md

 })
 export class ExampleModule {}
 ```
-The `registerAsync` function receives an array of [SoapModuleOptions](#SoapModuleOptions).
+The `registerAsync` or `forRoot` function receives an array of [SoapModuleOptions](#SoapModuleOptions).
 This means you can create as many clients you need.
 You just need to create unique names for each one.

-Another way to import the SoapModule is using `forRootAsync`, Like other [factory provider](https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory), our factory function can be `async` and can inject dependencies through `inject`:
+Another way to import the SoapModule is using `forRootAsync`, like other [factory provider](https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory).
+Our factory function can be `async` and can inject dependencies through `inject`:

 ```javascript
 import { Module } from '@nestjs/common';